 Of the \$22,487,635 of acquired intangible assets, \$2,694,000 was assigned to customer relationships and \$1,572,000 was assigned to a trade name.
+The customer relationships and trade name acquired intangible assets are being amortized over useful lives of 6 and 10 years, respectively.
 The excess of purchase price over the fair value of net assets acquired resulted in the Company recording \$18,221,635 of goodwill.
-The amortization of customer relationships, the trade name and goodwill is expected to be deductible for tax purposes.
+The amortization of customer relationships, the trade name and goodwill is deductible for tax purposes.